-With regards to the MCR, we see a result of 1480%, indicating a comfortable capitalisation position compared to the minimum requirements (for more detail on the MCR, see QRT 28.01.01 in Annex).
+With regards to the MCR, we see a result of 897%, indicating a comfortable capitalisation position compared to the minimum requirements (for more detail on the MCR, see QRT 28.01.01 in Annex).

-The results of the base case projections performed in the ORSA exercise in 2021 allows to conclude that DKV Belgium is adequately capitalised to cover the risks arising from current and expected business activities.
+The results of the base case projections performed in the ORSA exercise in 2022 allows to conclude that DKV Belgium is adequately capitalised to cover the risks arising from current and expected business activities.
+In addition, the results show a stable solvency position driven by both increasing own funds and SCR.